gasolin/stakerwatch/README.md

 [![npm version](https://badge.fury.io/js/staker.svg)](https://www.npmjs.com/package/staker)

-The utility tool that help you check ethereum blockchain stats, account balance, address, transaction, gas fee with your terminal.
-And it randomly pick a [free Ethereum Node](https://ethereumnodes.com/) to fetch the on-chain data instead of counting on [Infura](https://infura.io/).
+The utility tool that help you check ethereum blockchain stats, account balance, defi balances, address, transaction, gas fee with your terminal.
+Staker randomly pick a [free Ethereum Node](https://ethereumnodes.com/) to fetch the on-chain data instead of counting on [Infura](https://infura.io/).
 (You can specify a node if you want to)

 # Usage